-Now that snapping selfies has become widely accepted on social media, we’ve rounded up the best backdrops at some of the city’s top hotels for the ultimate selfie.
+Now that snapping selfies has become widely accepted on social media, we’ve rounded up the best backdrops at some of the city’s top hotels, providing you with the ultimate selfie to share with your fans and friends.
+Use these locations to upgrade your travel pics to a whole new level.

 Fairmont Miramar Hotel & Bungalows